ReturnInfinity/BareMetal-OS/README.md

 ## Prerequisites

-The scripts in this repo depend on a Debian-based Linux system like [Ubuntu](https://www.ubuntu.com/download/desktop) or [Elementary](https://elementary.io). macOS is also supported to build and test the OS and Assembly applications if you are using [Homebrew](https://brew.sh).
+The script in this repo depends on a Debian-based Linux system like [Ubuntu](https://www.ubuntu.com/download/desktop) or [Elementary](https://elementary.io). macOS is also supported to build and test the OS and Assembly applications if you are using [Homebrew](https://brew.sh).

 - [NASM](https://nasm.us) - Assembly compiler to build the loader and kernel, as well as the apps written in Assembly.
 - [QEMU](https://www.qemu.org) - Computer emulator if you plan on running the OS for quick testing.